 This program provides students with the training required by the Ohio Peace Officers Training Commission (OPOTC) to pursue a career in law enforcement.
 This program has been serving Van Wert and surrounding communities since 1994.
 Training is under the direction of a State of Ohio-approved Academy Commander.
-Upon completion of the course, students are eligible to earn the Ohio Peace Officer Certificate which opens doors to a variety of law enforcement opportunities.
+Upon completion of the course, students are eligible to earn the Ohio Peace Officer Certificate, which opens doors to various law enforcement opportunities.

-In order to complete successfully, students must complete 100% of the training hours (741 hours) and must pass the Physical Fitness Standards Test given near the end of the program.
-Successful completers will receive a certificate of completion and are eligible to take the written examination for Ohio Peace Officers.
+To complete successfully, students must complete 100% of the training hours (741 hours) and pass the Physical Fitness Standards Test given near the end of the program.
+Successful completers will receive a certificate of completion and can take the written examination for Ohio Peace Officers.
 Passing the state exam entitles graduates to certification by the State of Ohio Peace Officer Training Commission (OPOTC) required for employment as a peace officer in the state of Ohio.

 - Must be 18 years of age or older